-Sarah Huckabee Sanders has taken over White House press secretary duties for Sean Spicer, who is reportedly fulfilling Navy duties at the Pentagon.
+Sarah Huckabee Sanders has taken over White House press secretary duties for Sean Spicer, who announced he resigned from the position following the hiring of Anthony Scaramucci as communications director.

-Sarah’s the daughter of former Arkansas Governor and former presidential candidate Mike Huckabee.
-She’s been married to husband Bryan Sanders, who’s a political consultant that’s worked on many political campaigns.
+Sanders is the daughter of former Arkansas Governor and former presidential candidate Mike Huckabee.
+She’s married to Bryan Sanders, who’s a political consultant that’s worked on many political campaigns, including her fathers’.

 Here’s what you need to know:

-1. He’s Worked as a Campaign Consultant for Republican Presidential Campaigns
+1. Sanders Has Worked as a Campaign Consultant for Republican Presidential Campaigns

 Sanders is a Republican campaign consultant with The Wickers Group, a “full-service political consulting firm specializing in strategic communication, surveys, media production” and much more, the company’s website said.